T&T Ranch: Gordon and Billie Bettles

 In the second half of the 1940s, Gordon and Billie Bettles acquired an option to buy the T&T Ranch from the Pacific Coast Borax Company.
 When they moved in, they were the only inhabitants in the area and most of the trees and grapevines had died.
 Gordon and Billie Bettles moved a structure, that used to house railway workers, from Death Valley Junction to the farm to use as their home.
 Billie erected a garden around the house.
 Crops that were cultivated included alfalfa and corn and an irrigation system using siphon tubes and diesel engines was used to hydrate them.
 Those crops were sold in the area and in Las Vegas.
 A few years after Gordon and Billie Bettles had acquired the farm, their daughter and son-in-law, M. P. Glessner, bought five acres of land near the T&T Ranch.
 Their plot of land was situated at the crossing of the current SR 373 and Mecca Road.
 The Glessners built their house on the land in the middle of the 1950s, but Gordon and Billie Bettles obtained the land and the house thereafter.
 They moved to the house and started the construction of another building nearby.

 However, Gordon and Billie Bettles did not meet the terms of the option and were forced to give up the ownership of the option.
 Hank Records bought the option on the T&T Ranch in 1956.
 Although they did not own the option anymore, the Bettles family continued to inhabit the T&T Ranch until 1964.
 During that year, Records had to transfer the ownership of the farm back to the Pacific Coast Borax Company, because he was declared bankrupt.
 As a favor, the Bettles family was given 40 acres of the land in 1964.
-Subsequently, the original five parts of the T&T Ranch were sold in parcels.
+The 5 original parcels including the 40 acre piece are now all family owned and currently grow alfalfa, as well as host a 100MW solar farm operated by EDPR.